AndreyAD1/18_price_format/README.md

 # Price Formatter

-This program gets a string containing a number and returns this number in the comfortable to read format.
+This program gets a string containing a number and returns the string with the number in comfortable to read format.

 # How to Install